Open Graph - Image

 <meta property="og:image:alt" content="A preview screenshot of my personal portfolio" />

-One of the most common OG tags you'll see is the preview image.
+</head> One of the most common OG tags you'll see is the preview image.
 This gives a potential user some idea of what to expect when they click.
-Some good strategies are either a screenshot of the page, or a logo/image that represents the content well.
-Recommended resolution is 2:1 ratio for large cards and 1:1 for small card with a minimum dimension of 300x157.
-You can also explicitly define additional structured data like height and width with an extra :.
-Put structured content immediately after it's root tag, both for better organization, and because most parsers will consider it done as soon as the next root element is encountered.
-Some platforms even provide support for gifs as preview images!
-Though not all of them, so make sure that first frame is meaningful as that will likely be the fallback still.
+Some good strategies are either a screenshot of the page or a logo/image that represents the content.
+The recommended resolution is a 2:1 ratio for large cards and 1:1 for small cards with a minimum dimension of 300x157.
+You can also explicitly define additional structured data like height and width with an extra ':'.
+Put structured content immediately after its root tag, both for better organization and because most parsers will consider it done as soon as the next root element is encountered.
+Some platforms even provide support for GIFs as preview images!
+Though not all of them, so make sure that first frame is meaningful, as that will likely be the fallback image.